Eli Harold: San Francisco 49ers

-On May 2, 2015, Harold was selected by the San Francisco 49ers in the third round with the 79th overall pick of the 2015 NFL Draft.
+On May 2, 2015, Harold was selected by the San Francisco 49ers in the third round with the 79th overall pick of the 2015 NFL draft.
 As a rookie in 2015, he played in 16 games making 13 tackles and 1 fumble recovery.

 Detroit Lions

 On August 23, 2018, Harold was traded from San Francisco to the Detroit Lions for a conditional 2020 draft pick.
 Conditions were met and the Lions' 2020 7th round pick transferred to the 49ers.

 Buffalo Bills

 On April 10, 2019, Harold signed a one-year deal with the Buffalo Bills.

 Philadelphia Eagles

 On August 9, 2019, Harold was traded to the Philadelphia Eagles for offensive lineman Ryan Bates.
 He was released during final roster cuts on August 30, 2019.

 Toronto Argonauts

-On December 10, 2020, it was announced that Harold had signed with the Toronto Argonauts.
+On December 10, 2020, it was announced that Harold had signed with the Toronto Argonauts of the Canadian Football League.
+He was released on October 18, 2021.

+NFL career statistics

 Personal life

-Eli Harold was born in Virginia Beach, Virginia in 1994.
+Eli Harold was born in Virginia Beach, Virginia, in 1994.
 He identifies himself as a Christian and was raised in the Church of God in Christ as a Pentecostal during his childhood.
-His older brother, Walter Ray Harold, Jr., is a Pentecostal minister and pastor in Virginia Beach.
-Harold's nephew, Forrest Ray Harold, son of his brother Walter Ray, Jr., died on November 13, 2010 at the age of 20.
+His older brother, Walter Ray Harold, Jr., is a Pentecostal minister and pastor in Norfolk, VA.
+Harold's nephew, Forrest Ray Harold, son of his brother Walter Ray, Jr., died on November 13, 2010, at the age of 20.
 Harold's mother died from pancreatic cancer at the age of 56 on January 2, 2011.
 His other nephew, Walter Harold III, was a quarterback at Virginia State University.
 He is married to Kelsey Harold (née Pendleton).
 They have one daughter named Zuri and one son named Eli Jr.